Breaking News: Breguet Creates The First Contact-Free Escapement By Using Magnets

-Breguet continues to surprise in its 250th anniversary year.
+Breguet continues to surprise us in its 250th year.
 In the spirit of the brand’s name-giver, it now presents a world first.
-Breguet utilizes magnets to create the first high-frequency (10Hz) tourbillon with a magnetic escapement, which delivers constant force to the balance, and incorporates it into the Experimentale 1, the inaugural watch in its new exploratory R&D line.
-This fast-beating tourbillon in a Breguet Gold Marine case is the first of a line of experimental watches that will be released in the future.
-Future Expérmantale timepieces will also be in honor of the spirit of the greatest watchmaker of the past, Abraham-Louis Breguet.
+Breguet has utilized magnets to create the first 10Hz tourbillon with a magnetic escapement, which delivers constant force to the balance, and has incorporated it into the Expérimentale 1.
+This fast-beating tourbillon in a Breguet gold Marine case is the inaugural watch in a line of experimental R&D-focused watches to come.
+Future Expérimantale timepieces will also honor the spirit of the greatest watchmaker of the past, Abraham-Louis Breguet.

-Abraham-Louis Breguet gave us, amongst other inventions, the tourbillon, the natural escapement, and the constant-force escapement.
-250 years after the watchmaker set up shop in Paris, the modern brand Breguet, with CEO Gregory Kissling at the helm, presents a world-first in watchmaking: a high-frequency (10Hz) tourbillon with a magnetic escapement, which delivers constant force to the balance.
+Among several inventions, Abraham-Louis Breguet gave us the tourbillon, the natural escapement, and the constant-force escapement.
+Now, 250 years after the watchmaker set up shop in Paris, the modern brand Breguet, with CEO Gregory Kissling at the helm, presents a world-first in watchmaking — a high-frequency (10Hz) tourbillon with a magnetic escapement, which delivers constant force to the balance.
 Just as the watchmaker of the past experimented with ideas, concepts, and constructions, the brand today launches a parallel collection called Expérimentale.
-It all starts with the fast-beating tourbillon, and in the future, more timepieces will be released designed to showcase the brand’s latest technical and aesthetic developments.
+It all starts with the fast-beating tourbillon, and more timepieces will eventually follow, showcasing the brand’s latest technical and aesthetic developments.
 It offers a glimpse of what Breguet watchmaking will look like in the future.

 Breguet creates the first contact-free escapement in a watch with historical references

-To kick off the promising Expérimentale parallel collection, Breguet presents a watch that wants to achieve two key objectives.
-The first foundational one is the quest for precision.
-The second is to forge a meaningful link between heritage and the future.
+To kick off the promising Expérimentale parallel collection, Breguet presents a watch with two key objectives.
+The first foundational one is to achieve the greatest precision possible, and the second is to forge a meaningful link between heritage and the future.
 The Expérimentale 1 is both contemporary and traditional.
-The sporty 43.5mm-diameter Breguet gold Marine case with its closely set central lugs, an interchangeable rubber strap (a first for the line), and attention to legibility — heightened here by fully luminescent indications — is a contemporary creation.
+The sporty 43.5mm Breguet gold Marine case, with its closely set central lugs, an interchangeable rubber strap (a first for the line), and attention to legibility — heightened here by fully luminescent indications — is a contemporary creation.

-However, the watch also echoes the design language of Reference 3448, particularly in its dial layout and movement architecture.
-The watch also tracks back to A.-L. Breguet’s original Marine Chronometer No. 104.
+However, the watch echoes the design language of Breguet’s No. 3448 pocket watch, particularly in its dial layout and movement architecture.
+The watch also tracks back to Abraham-Louis Breguet’s original Marine Chronometer No. 104.
 At the time of its creation, the master watchmaker was living in exile from a France engulfed in revolution, working from a temporary workshop he had established in Le Locle.

-No. 104 stands as Breguet’s earliest known marine chronometer — just as the Expérimentale 1 marks the brand’s first dedicated pure R&D model.
-It was also the first Breguet timepiece to feature Arabic numerals, a rarity for the era, a detail that also features the Expérimentale 1.
+No. 104 stands as Breguet’s earliest known marine chronometer — just as the Expérimentale 1 marks the brand’s first dedicated R&D model.
+It was also the first Breguet timepiece to feature Arabic numerals, a rarity for that era and a detail that the Expérimentale 1 shares.

 The quest for precision